how to be more feminine as a black woman

 How Tiana Bay Helps You Be More Feminine as a Woman

-At Tiana Bay, we understand the profound connection between how you dress and how you feel.
+We understand the profound connection between how you dress and how you feel.

 And we’re not the only ones, psychologists have an entire field dedicated to how what we wear and how it impacts our life.